Coherent Tannaka duality and algebraicity of Hom-stacks: A relative boundedness result for Hom stacks

+If $W$ and $T$ are algebraic stacks over $S$, let $W_T = W\times_S T$; similarly for morphisms between stacks over $S$.
+We will use this notation throughout this appendix.

 As the question is local on $S$, we may assume that $S$ is an affine scheme.
-By standard approximation results, we may assume that $S$ is of finite type over $\Spec \Z$.
-For the remainder of the appendix, all stacks will be of finite presentation over $S$ and hence excellent with finite normalization etc.
+We may also assume that $X$ and $Y$ are of finite presentation over $S$ since it is enough to prove the theorem after replacing $Y$ with an open quasi-compact substack and $X$ with its inverse.
+By standard approximation results, we may then assume that $S$ is of finite type over $\Spec \Z$.
+For the remainder of this article, all stacks will be of finite presentation over $S$ and hence excellent with finite normalization.

-We fix once and for all a proper flat morphism $f\colon Z\to S$ and a representable morphism $X\to Z$ of finite presentation.
-We abbreviate $\weilr_{Z/S}=\weilr_{Z/S}(X)$.
-We will give three reduction results of increasing generality for which we do not assume that $X\to Z$ has affine fibers.

-By noetherian induction on $S$, to prove that $\weilr_{Z/S}(X)$ is quasi-compact, we may assume that $S$ is integral and replace $S$ with a suitable dense open subscheme.
+By noetherian induction on $S$, to prove that $\underline{\Hom}_S(Z,g)$ is quasi-compact, we may assume that $S$ is integral and replace $S$ with a suitable dense open subscheme.
 Moreover, we may also replace $Z\to S$ with the pull-back along a dominant map $S'\to S$.
 Recall that there exists a field extension $K'/K(S)$ such that $(Z_{K'})_\red$ (resp.\ $(Z_{K'})_\norm$) is geometrically reduced (resp.\ geometrically normal) over $K'$.
 After replacing $S$ with a dense open subset of the normalization in $K'$, we may thus assume that \begin{enumerate} \item $Z_\red\to S$ is flat with geometrically reduced fibers; and \item $Z_\norm\to S$ is flat with geometrically normal fibers; \end{enumerate} since these properties are constructible~\cite[IV.9.7.7~(iii) and 9.9.4~(iii)]{EGA}.

-Our first reduction result is similar to~\cite[Lem.~5.11]{MR2239345}. \begin{proposition} Let $Z_0\inj Z$ be a square-zero nil-immersion of algebraic stacks that are flat and proper over $S$.
-If $\weilr_{Z_0/S}$ is quasi-compact, then so is $\weilr_{Z/S}$. \end{proposition} \begin{proof} There is a natural morphism $\pi\colon \weilr_{Z/S}\to \weilr_{Z_0/S}$ and it is enough to prove that this morphism is quasi-compact.